 1. Braves History: Find the statues of great Braves players like Phil Niekro and Hank Aaron inside and outside of the park, making for unique photo ops.
 Also enjoy the exhibits and displays commemorating important moments in Braves history scattered around the Promenade level.
 The Hank Aaron Terrace, above left field, shows off awesome memorabilia.

 There do appear to be a number of exhibits of Braves memorabilia through the Delta Club Levels.
-It is yet unclear if these are open to all ticket holders, or if these will be moved to other parts of the park.
+These are available to limited ticket holders.
+However, the open promenades still offer plenty of Braves history for every visitor.

 2. Batter's Eye Watershow: Borrowing from the Rockies, the Braves now have their own little nature space behind the batter's eye past center field.
 There is a waterfall, massive evergreens, boulders and more creating a natural landscape.
 The fountain in the middle of the pond shoots water when the Braves hit a homer.